 The reason new cleaning methods needed to be deployed was to make cleaning at height much safer than simply going out and standing unanchored on a ledge.
 One slip and that poor man plummeted.

 So, in a desperate effort to cut back on the number of deaths – and no doubt attract staff to the profession in the first place – new cleaning methods such as anchor bolts and leather safety belts were introduced.
-There was still the matter of having to ‘exit the building’ but at least you were tied on at this point should you inadvertently slip.
-At the time this was regarded as
+There was still the matter of having to ‘exit the building’, but at least you were tied on at this point should you inadvertently slip.
+At the time, this was regarded as innovative building restoration.

 Current restorative cleaning methods

 At the same time, those skyscrapers grew taller – up to 80 floors isn’t unusual for a city building these days.
-You only have to consider the fact that London’s Shard building has more than 11,000 glass panels, to realise how arduous and time-consuming a task cleaning a contemporary skyscraper can be.
-In fact, cleaning just one side of this building takes six rope access workers an entire week to complete.
+You only have to consider the fact that London’s Shard building has more than 11,000 glass panels to realise how arduous and time-consuming a task cleaning a contemporary skyscraper can be.
+Cleaning just one side of this building takes six rope access workers an entire week to complete.

-Hence the adoption of cleaners familiar with rope access work.
+Hence, the adoption of cleaners familiar with rope access work.
 The Bosun’s chair is a system where the cleaner lowers himself on a seat using a controlled rope abseiling system.
-Suspended platforms in the form of a gondola are also common.
+Suspended platforms in the form of gondolas are also common.
 Then there are platforms which rise from the ground up.
-Cherry pickers allow employing a cleaning method where an individual has access to a building’s facade while having a stable footing (the platform is anchored to the ground even if the individual isn’t).
+Cherry pickers allow for the employment of a cleaning method where an individual has access to a building’s facade while having a stable footing (the platform is anchored to the ground even if the individual isn’t).

 Future restorative cleaning methods